roysa/local-nginx-proxy/README.md

 ## CA installation for macOS

-- Import the data/certs/ca.crt file using instructions at https://support.apple.com/guide/keychain-access/add-certificates-to-a-keychain-kyca2431/mac
+Import the data/certs/ca.crt file using instructions at https://support.apple.com/guide/keychain-access/add-certificates-to-a-keychain-kyca2431/mac

+- In the Keychain Access app  on your Mac, select either the login or System keychain.

+- Drag the certificate file onto the Keychain Access app.

+- If you’re asked to provide a name and password, type the name and password for an administrator user on this computer.

 ## Update expired certificates